mpg-age-bioinformatics/draco_pipelines/README.md

 source /u/jboucas/age-bioinformatics.rc
 ```

-List the available modules with `module list`.
+List the available modules with `module avail`.

 An example on how to integrate it in your `.bash_profile` can be found in this example of a [.bash_profile](software/bash_profile).